SHIKOKU, JAPAN

 Day 1

 Welcome to Takamatsu!
-Famous for its speacialty udon, bonsai and carved stone wares, Takamatsu is also the gateway to the Art Islands of the Seto inland Sea.
+Famous for its speacialty udon, bonsai, and carved stone wares, Takamatsu is also the gateway to the Art Islands of the Seto inland Sea.

 Make your way to our hotel in central Takamatsu.
-Settle into your room, we’ll meet early evening for a welcome dinner with Rika.
+Settle into your room, then we’ll meet early evening for a welcome dinner with Rika.

 Day 2